gahlshemy/gahlshemy.github.io/docs/index.md

 ## Hello!

 I'm Gahl, a second year math PhD student at the [University of Michigan](https://lsa.umich.edu/math).
 Before this I earned a pure math B.S. from [UCSB](https://www.ucsb.edu/) in the [College of Creative Studies](https://ccs.ucsb.edu/).
-I'm excited to learn more about group (co)homology (especially in relation to the high-degree rational cohomology of arithmetic groups), homological methods in group theory, and combinatorial topology.
+I'm excited to learn more about group (co)homology (especially in relation to the high-degree rational cohomology of arithmetic groups) and combinatorial topology.

 I'm grateful to be partially supported by a Rackham Merit Fellowship (Rackham Science Award).